Have you ever imagined how much data is generated when you go on a trip to the Maldives by flight?

-- In certain organizations, all information is integrated into a common database, which may get destroyed due to electrical issues, or it may get corrupted in storage media.
-Having backups is preferred in such situations, but that would increase the costs again.
+- In certain organizations, all information is integrated into a common database, which may get destroyed due to electrical issues or it may get corrupted in storage media.
+Having backups is preferred in such situations but that increases the cost.

-- Certain DBMS systems cannot run complex queries in them as complex queries will slow down all the processes running on them.
+- Certain DBMS systems cannot run complex queries as they slow down the other processes that are running.

 When Not to Use a DBMS?